cdktf/cdktf-provider-launchdarkly/docs/environment.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

-Whether or not to use secure mode.
+Set to `true` to ensure a user of the client-side SDK cannot impersonate another user.

-Secure mode ensures a user of the client-side SDK cannot impersonate another user
+This field will default to `false` when not set.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/environment#secure_mode Environment#secure_mode}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/environment#secure_mode Environment#secure_mode}

 ---